xw00616/xw00616.Github.io/index.md

 **Submission Guideline**

-Please follow the submission guideline from [the CEC 2023 Submission Website] (https://2023.ieee-cec.org/paper-submission/"the CEC 2023 Submission Website").
+Please follow the submission guideline from the CEC 2023 Submission Website <https://2023.ieee-cec.org/paper-submission/>.
 Special session papers are treated the same as regular conference papers.
 Please specify that your paper is for the Special Session on Secure, Privacy-Preserving, and Fairness-Aware Optimization.
 All papers accepted and presented at CEC 2023 will be included in the conference proceedings published by IEEE Explore, which are typically indexed by EI.

 ****